 Felix mentioned the village where he grew up and suggested that he could take us out there to see it in a few days.

-That Sunday, borrowing his sister’s car, Christina, Jackson and I jumped in to get taken out to the small villages that dot the German countryside around Cologne.
+That Sunday, borrowing his sister’s car, Christine, Jackson and I jumped in to get taken out to the small villages that dot the German countryside around Cologne.

 The first stop was a beautiful village named Zülpich with ruins and an ATM (yay!).
 We enjoyed walking around and looking at the cobbled streets and gardens.
 Felix described climbing all over the ruins as a kid.
 That struck Jackson and I as very strange: nothing in our countries is anywhere close to being a ruin!
 And if it was, there’d be no chance that kids could climb on it.
 As we explored the gardens, the church bells started chiming madly; it set a wonderfully romantic mood.